The department's Road Safety Education program is fully funded by Transport for NSW. We support NSW public schools and teachers K-12.

 - support principals to help solve road safety issues in and around schools.

-Empower children and young people in NSW public schools to be safe road users.
+Empower children and young people in NSW public schools to be safe road users now and into the future.

 - improve quality teaching of the curriculum